nisanthchunduru/wordlia/README.md

 # Wordlia

-A Wordle clone to teach web development
+A Wordle clone in plain JavaScript to teach web development